The most effective way to save lives and reduce injuries is to reduce the number of incidents that happen in the first place.

-This proactive education is delivered by operational personnel and a dedicated team of Community Safety Practitioners, either in people's homes whilst carrying out safer home visits and by talking to members of the public through our attendance at public events or through our work with partnership organisations.
+This proactive education is delivered by operational personnel and a dedicated team of Prevention Practitioners, either in people's homes whilst carrying out safer home visits and by talking to members of the public through our attendance at public events or through our work with partnership organisations.

 At home or outdoors, your family is potentially at risk, not just from fire, but other hazards too.
 The safety of your family should always come first and by following some simple advice, you can protect them.

 Don't Let Fire Ruin Festive Cheer this Christmas

 Christmas dinner, wrapping presents and decorating your home - there's lots to think about this Christmas, but one thing Suffolk Fire and Rescue Service and the Fire Kills campaign are urging Suffolk residents to put at the top of their Christmas lists this year is fire safety.

 Fire statistics show that in December, 20 people a day are either killed or injured in accidental fires in the home in England.
 Although fire safety is important at every time of year, the extra distractions of Christmas make it especially important to be vigilant during the festive season.